 - 1. Disconnect the power supply to the unit. - 2.
-Open the air inlet grill on the front side and fold it forwards or backwards. - 3.
+Open and fold the air inlet grill on the front side upwards. - 3.
 Clean the grill and cover with a soft, damp cloth. - 4.
-Close the grill. - 5.
 Switch the power supply back on.

 Air filter for indoor unit